 At LewisGale Medical Center, doctors use advanced robotic technology and electromagnetic navigation with real-time vision input from a camera situated at the tip of a bronchoscope, allowing the doctor to access small, peripheral nodules in hard-to-reach areas of the lung, and enabling them to make a more accurate diagnosis of possible early-stage lung cancer.

 Pulmonary function testing

 Pulmonary function tests, including pulmonary stress tests, are breathing tests that indicate how well your lungs are working.
 These tests assess how much air you can blow out, how much air your lungs can hold and how hard you can blow air out.
-This information allows us to develop the best treatment plan for your specific needs.

 Our approach to pulmonary treatment goes beyond "standard fixes."
 We provide you with effective, long-term respiratory solutions.

 Some of these treatments include: